 Once re-established in the U.S. he took on the role as campaign manager in Carl Paladino’s failed New York gubernatorial bid.
-In that campaign, lofty governing ideas were like the three crusty, rolled up dollar bills you find in your pocket after a night of blackout drinking.
+In that campaign, governing ideas were like the three crusty, rolled up dollar bills in your pocket after a night of blackout drinking.
 Brandishing a baseball bat, the main premise of Paladino’s campaign was—attack.
 Speaking to the The New York Times Paladino said of Caputo : “I’m facing some major demons here, and I needed someone who could go right back on top of them in a matter of minutes.
 You’ve got to let them know they are going to get punished.”

 But gone are Caputo’s salad days of repping baseball bat wielding Paladino, or smearing Jon Bon Jovi while working for Donald Trump in his failed bid to buy the Buffalo Bills or telling women on Twitter to: “fix him a sandwich,” in defense of now convicted NY 27 Republican congressman, Chris Collins for insider trading.

 Instead, Caputo now sits in a lonely office somewhere in East Aurora, N.Y. gaining sustenance from ringing church bells.
 He does a quiet little podcast, writes articles and is working on a book, where he and Roger Stone and President Trump are victims of the vicious, unfair Democrats and fake news.
 In a March 2019 Politico article, he details the pain and suffering he and others endured from being ensnared in Bob Mueller’s Russia probe.
-While claiming vindication, like the President, he fails to mention the report did NOT exonerate the President from the obstruction of justice or from the fact six former Trump advisers and a slew of others have been indicted or pled guilty as a result of the probe.
+While claiming vindication, like the President, he fails to mention the report did NOT exonerate the President from the obstruction of justice or that six former Trump advisers and a slew of others have been indicted or have pleaded guilty as a result of the probe.

 Whatever he does, we hope he gets the help he needs and emerges from the ashes of sadness to be flaming asshole we know and despise.